RobHolme/ADTools/README.md

 ## Get-ADUserLastLogon
 ### Description
 Query all domain controllers and return the most recent logon date/time.
-Exact macth on Identity parameter unless a wildcard modifier '*' is included in the string.
+Exact match on Identity parameter unless a wildcard modifier '*' is included in the string.

 ## Syntax
 ```PowerShell